 Studies indicate that the more body fat you have, the more your insulin sensitivity decreases.
-And this leads to a greater tendency to gain fat.
+And this can lead to a greater tendency to gain fat.
 In addition to that, protein synthesis (an important factor in building muscle) is negatively affected.

-Further to that, the greater your body fat levels, the lower your testosterone levels will be.
+Further to that, the greater your body fat levels, the lower your testosterone levels are likely to be.
 And this is crucially important if your goal is to build muscle.
 Because testosterone plays a pivotal role in the muscle building process.

-So, with that in mind you can see why trying to build muscle with a high body fat percentage is not going to get you the physique you want.
+So, with that in mind, you can see why trying to build muscle with a high body fat percentage is not ideal.
 Your ability to gain muscle will be hindered and you’ll also get fatter than you wanted.

 Cut or Bulk?
 The Final Word

 Once you get past the slightly nonsensical terms, deciding whether to cut or bulk is actually pretty straight-forward.
-All you need to do is figure out your own body fat percentage and then apply the golden rule.
+All you need to do is figure out if you’re carrying excess body fat, then apply the golden rule.

 And once you’ve done that, follow the guidelines below so you know when to flip from cut to bulk and vice versa.

-- Calculate an aggressive (but not reckless calorie deficit).
-15-20% should be fine for most people.
+- Calculate a moderate to aggressive (but not reckless calorie deficit).
+10-20% should be fine for most people.